-In 2002, the Ministry of Health (MOH) introduced the CBHI scheme as a pilot project in two districts with technical assistance from the WHO and financial support from the United Nations Human Security Fund.
+In 2002, the Ministry of Health (MOH) introduced the CBHI scheme as a pilot project in two districts with technical assistance from the World Health Organization and financial support from the United Nations Human Security Fund.
 As of September 2015, the scheme was available in 50 of the 148 districts in 17 of the 18 provinces, which is equivalent to 2,271 of the 8,507 villages.
 The total number of beneficiaries is reported at 33,795 households (179,534 people).
 Currently, the benefit package of the CBHI scheme covers outpatient and inpatient services, including primary health care, specialist services, diagnostic tests, and prescribed pharmaceuticals that are available in hospitals.
 The household is the unit of enrollment, and the premiums vary depending on urban or rural residence and the number of household members.
 The premium rates have not been updated since 2005 (World Bank, 2010).
 The window period of service access is three months upon enrollment.
-With the gatekeeping system, CBHI members have to first seek services at contracting facilities, such as dispensaries and district hospitals, and only referral patients are sent to provincial or regional hospitals (Annear et al., 2011).
-Since 2012, 50% of the schemes revenue has come from premium collection, and the other 50% has come from government subsidization (Lao Government, 2012).
+With the gatekeeping system, CBHI members have to first seek services at contracting facilities, such as dispensaries and district hospitals, and only referral patients are sent to provincial or regional hospitals (Annear et al., 2011) in Cambodia at Kampot operational health district and in the Lao People's Democratic Republic at Nambak district.
+Results: Six key variables were identified as determining the financial flows between the subsidy and the insurance schemes and with health providers: population coverage, premium rate, facility contact rate, capitation rate, cost of treatment and changes in administration costs.
+Negative cross-subsidization was revealed where capitation was used as the payment mechanism and where utilisation rates of the poor were significantly below the non-poor.
+The same level of access for the poor could have been achieved with a lower Health Equity Fund subsidy if used as a direct reimbursement of user charges by the Health Equity Fund to the provider rather than through the Community Based Health Insurance scheme.
+Conclusions: Purchasing premiums for the poor under these conditions is more costly than direct reimbursement to the provider for the same level of service delivery.
+Negative cross-subsidization is a serious risk that must be managed appropriately and the benefits of a larger risk pool (cross-subsidization of the poor.
+Since 2012, 50% of the scheme's revenue has come from premium collection, and the other 50% has come from government subsidization (Lao Government, 2012).

-3 Methodology
+3. Methodology

-3.1 Sample selection and data collection
+3.1.
+Sample selection and data collection